Brianconn71/ms3-recipedia/README.md

 * I want the site to have seamless integration with the MongoDB database.

-* I want recipes and products to be automatically displayed on the site after a user attempts to add one to the site.

 * I want the navigation to be easy to understand and intuitive.

 * I want to allow users to create an account on the site.

-* I want users to be able to easily add recipes to the site.

 * I want to have an account that has full control over everything on the site for security reasons.